 - Employee suggestion box rules have to be clear and well-communicated to all participants

 Properly set key performance indicators (KPIs) that meet the SMART criteria helps organizations to reach their business goals.
 Examples of typical KPIs for suggestion box are

 - Number of suggestions; The goal of the whole organization should be distributed to business units and their managers.

-- Number of development comments; The best innovations are created by iteration cycles and cooperation of multiple people.
-Therefore, it is important that the whole organization sees the suggestions and is able develop them further.
+- Number of development comments; The best innovations are created by iteration cycles and the cooperation of multiple people.
+Therefore, it is important that the whole organization sees the suggestions and is able to develop them further.